MTechWare/wintool-plugins/README.md

       "version": "1.0.0",
       "description": "Dependencies for my advanced plugin.",
       "dependencies": {
-        "axios": "^1.10.0"
+        "axios": "^0.21.1"
       }
     }
     ```

-2.  **Require Dependencies in `backend.js`:** WinTool provides a secure `backendApi.require` function to load your plugin's dependencies.
-This ensures that your plugin can only access modules from its own `node_modules` folder.
+2.  **Require Dependencies in `backend.js`:** In your backend script, simply `require()` the module as you normally would.
+When WinTool loads your plugin, it will ensure the dependencies from your `package.json` are installed and available.

     **Example `backend.js`:**
     ```javascript
     // my-advanced-plugin/backend.js
+    const axios = require('axios'); // You can require your dependency directly.

     function initialize(backendApi) {
         console.log('Initializing my advanced plugin backend!');

-        // Load the 'axios' library from this plugin's node_modules folder const axios = backendApi.require('axios');

         // Register a handler that uses the library backendApi.registerHandler('fetch-data', async (url) => {